webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

 then when we draw a sprite, leaf, or blade of grass, none of the sprites, leaves, or grass behind the thing we're currently drawing will be drawn, even if the alpha value is 0 because we'll still be updating the depth texture.
 So, instead of drawing we discard.
-We'll over this more in another article.
+We'll go over this more in another article.

 ## <a href="a-blending"></a> Blend Settings